anael-seghezzi/CToy/README.md

 CToy is a C(99) live-coding environment based on [TCC](http://bellard.org/tcc/).

-Small, realtime, no bullshit.
-Write cross-platform-checked C code dynamically, compatible with standard compilers and Emscripten (web deployment).
+Small, simple, no bullshit.
+Write real cross-platform C code, compatible with standard compilers, and see the result immediately.
 Ready for Windows 64 bit and MacOSX 64 bit (linux in progress).

 Features
 --------